Hawaiian religion: Kahuna and Kapu

-The kahuna were well respected, educated individuals that made up a social hierarchy class that served the King and the Courtiers and assisted the Maka'ainana (Common People).
+The kahuna were well respected, educated individuals that made up a social hierarchy class that served the King and the Courtiers and assisted the Makaʻainana (Common People).
 Selected to serve many practical and governmental purposes, Kahuna often were healers, navigators, builders, prophets/temple workers, and philosophers.

 They also talked with the spirits.
-Kahuna Kūpaʻiulu of Maui in 1867 described a counter-sorcery ritual to heal someone ill due to hoʻopiʻopiʻo, another’s evil thoughts.
+Kahuna Kūpaʻiulu of Maui in 1867 described a counter-sorcery ritual to heal someone ill due to hoʻopiʻopiʻo, another's evil thoughts.
 He said a kapa (cloth) was shaken.
 Prayers were said.

 Then, "If the evil spirit suddenly appears (puoho) and possesses the patient, then he or she can be immediately saved by the conversation between the practitioner and that spirit."

 Pukui and others believed kahuna did not have mystical transcendent experiences as described in other religions.
 Although a person who was possessed (noho) would go into a trance-like state, it was not an ecstatic experience but simply a communion with the known spirits.

 Kapu refers to a system of taboos designed to separate the spiritually pure from the potentially unclean.
 Thought to have arrived with Pāʻao, a priest or chief from Tahiti who arrived in Hawaiʻi sometime around 1200 AD, the kapu imposed a series of restrictions on daily life.
 Prohibitions included: